-The application has closed for the 2021 - 2022 academic year.
-If you applied before the April 30th, 2021 deadline, you will be notified of your status by the last week of July via email.
+The deadline for application for the 2022 - 2023 academic year has past.
+If you applied for the bursary prior to the April 30th deadline, you will be advised of your status by the last week of July via email.

 The Veterinary Student Bursary is a non-repayable return service bursary of $6,000 to $12,000 per year for the 4 years of your large animal or large and small animal veterinary program.
 It is an incentive to encourage Alberta veterinary students to live and work in northern Alberta upon graduation.